-3.1 Fundamentals and Investments
+3.1 Energy Management

-3.1.1 Fundamentals (long-term)
+3.1.1 Long-term and investments

 Fundamentals models are designed to calculate the long-term prices of energies on a set of interconnected areas.
-In the case of electricity, the main difficulties comes from the representation of the various stock management strategies, water in particular, and from the representation of the transmission network.
-The mathematical model associated with these issues is a problem of economic stability across Europe, each country aiming at minimizing its costs while providing energy to its customers and contributing to the global European equilibrium.
+In the case of electricity, the main difficulties come from the representation of strategies for the management of many stocks with various seasonalities (water stocks in particular), the intermittence of renewable energy production, the representation of the transmission network and the amount of flexibility made possible by demand response.
+Another difficulty is to anticipate the impact of the competition between primary energies on the long term electricity demand.
+The mathematical model dealing with these issues is a problem of economic stability across Europe, each area aiming at minimizing its costs while providing energy to its customers and contributing to the global European equilibrium.
 Balance prices calculated with this model can be interpreted as price indicators of electric energy.